Eat'n Park Restaurant

 Eat'n Park restaurants were once synonymous with the Big Boy, a double burger sandwich.
 Eat'n Park actually began as a Bob's Big Boy regional franchisee, using the Big Boy icon.
 The affiliation with Bob's Big Boy ended in 1975.
 Today, the Smiley Cookie is the official icon of Eat'n Park.
 The Smiley Cookie was created by James Broadhurst.
 The cookie was first introduced to guests in 1986.

 Many people often question the origin of the restaurant's name.
 In the late 1940's, "Park & Eat" was a common phrase and could not be copyrighted.
-The company decided to reverse it to Eat'n Park.
-Today, the closest Eat'n Park restaurant to the community of Brookline is located in Dormont at the corner of Pioneer Avenue and West Liberty Avenue.
+So, the words were reversed and history was made.
+Approaching their 70th anniversary in 2019, Eat 'n Park is still a well respected restaurant with a loyal following.

 <Historical Facts> <> <Brookline History>